 We offer graduate students an intimate and collegial environment that fosters a comparative and interdisciplinary approach to French and francophone studies.
 Students can focus on a variety of specializations such as sociolinguistics or Caribbean literatures, Acadian French or French-based creoles, Québécois literature (including New France) and contemporary French fiction, among other topics.
-The Department of French is home to the Centre for Transnational Cultural Analysis, an interdisciplinary research unit, and also hosts a yearly graduate conference, organized by and for students.

 Being situated in Ottawa offers students easy access to a number of bilingual institutions (including the NAC) from government departments on through to headquarters of a number of key organizations and businesses.
 Many career opportunities are just down the road.

 Faculty Research Highlights